MirkoBicchierai/DeepLearing_Project_SimSiam/README.md

-# SimSiam Implementation and Evaluation
+# SimSiam Implementation and Linear Evaluation

 A PyTorch implementation of SimSiam for self-supervised learning, with comprehensive evaluation on MiniImageNet and CIFAR-10 datasets.